-- ▶ Global functioning, measured by the Clinical Global Impressions-Improvement (CGI-I, investigator's rating), considered at time-points closest to 12 weeks, and, if available, at 26 and 52 weeks.
-We will consider the proportion of participants who improved at endpoint based on the final CGI-I score of 1-2; - Acceptability of treatment, defined as the proportion of patients who left the study early for any reason during the first 12 weeks of treatment, consistent with Cipriani et al;42 - Change in blood pressure (diastolic and systolic), measured in mm Hg; - Change in body weight, measured in kg.
+- Global functioning, measured by the Clinical Global Impressions-Improvement (CGI-I, investigator's rating) considered at time-points closest to 12 weeks, and, if available, at 26 and 52 weeks.
+We will consider the proportion of participants who improved at endpoint based on the final CGI-I score of 1-2; - Acceptability of treatment, defined as the proportion of patients who left the study early for any reason during the first 12 weeks of treatment; - Change in blood pressure (diastolic and systolic), measured in mmHg; - Change in body weight, measured in Kg.